 bookmark_borderThe Soul Of Basketball

 “The Soul of Basketball” by NBA journalist Ian Thomsen was published in 2018 and tells the story of the 2010-11 season.
-For a German basketball fan like me, this season is of course a very special one, as Dirk Nowitzki finally lead his Dallas Mavericks to the long-awaited title.
-But the book is more than just the story of a single NBA year, and doesn’t just focus on the beaming winner from Dallas and the Miami Heat, who lost in the Finals.
+For a German basketball fan like me, this season is of course a very special one.
+Dirk Nowitzki finally lead his Dallas Mavericks to the long-awaited title.
+But the book is more than just the story of a single NBA year.
+It doesn’t just focus on the beaming winner from Dallas and the Miami Heat, who lost in the Finals.

 The Soul of Basketball

 Ian Thomsen starts with “The Decision” but goes back in time again and again to explain how this and that happened.
 For example, there is a detailed description of how the Spurs became five-time champions under Gregg Popovich, how Dirk Nowitzki rose from a completely unknown German to an NBA superstar, but (until the season described in this book) kept failing with the Mavericks.
 How he and Geschwindner train together and what Geschwindner’s philosophy is.
-How the other “Big Three” of Paul Pierce, Kevin Garnett and Ray Allen came together to help the Celtics win their first title since the Larry Bird era.
-How Kobe and Shaq won three titles together, then fell out, how Kobe had to deal with mediocre Lakers teams until he was finally joined by another star in Pau Gasol and won two more titles.
+When the other “Big Three” of Paul Pierce, Kevin Garnett and Ray Allen came together to help the Celtics win their first title since the Larry Bird era.
+How Kobe and Shaq won three titles together and then fell out.
+They way Kobe had to deal with mediocre Lakers teams until he was finally joined by another star in Pau Gasol and won two more titles.

 At the end, of course, Thomsen describes the NBA Finals between Dallas and Miami.
 As a Dirk fan, I can only say that he has succeeded very well.
-The atmosphere at that time is described very well and many fond memories come up again.
+The author describes the atmosphere at that time very well and many fond memories came up for me.
 The subtitle of the book is “The epic showdown between LeBron, Kobe, Doc, and Dirk that saved the NBA”.
 I dare not judge whether this season saved the NBA.
 But it was definitely an extremely eventful and very important season for many characters.
-The book is very well written and is not afraid to express controversial opinions.
+I think this is a good book and Thomsen is not afraid to express controversial opinions.

 Get The Soul of Basketball at Amazon